microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/accessreviewstagesettings.md

 ---
 title: "accessReviewStageSettings resource type"
-description: "Represents the settings of the stages associated with a multi-stage access review."
+description: "Represents the settings of the stages that are associated with a multi-stage access review."
 author: "isabelleatmsft"
 ms.localizationpriority: medium
 ms.prod: "governance"